TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 The `color` property sets an element's text color, while `background-color` sets, well, the background color of an element.
 I guess we're done here?

 Almost.
 Both of these properties can accept one of several kinds of values.
-A common one is a keyword, like an actual color name, e.g. `color: red`, or the `transparent` keyword.
+A common one is a keyword, such as an actual color name like `red` or the `transparent` keyword.
 They also accept HEX (`#ff0000`), RGB (`rgb(255, 0, 0)`), and HSL (`hsl(0, 100%, 50%)`) values, which you may be familiar with if you've ever used a photoshop program or a site where you could customize your profile colors.

+Take a quick look at [CSS Legal Color Values](https://www.w3schools.com/cssref/css_colors_legal.asp) to see how you can adjust the opacity of these colors by adding an alpha value.

 #### Typography Basics and `text-align`

 `font-family` can be a single value or a comma-separated list of values that determine what font an element uses.
 Each font will fall into one of two categories, either a "font family name" like `"Times New Roman"` (we use quotes due to the whitespace between words) or "generic family name" like `sans-serif` (generic family names never use quotes).

-If a browser cannot find or does not support the first font in a list, it will use the next one, then the next one and so on.
-This is why it's best practice to include a list of values for this property, with a generic font family being the very last item in the list as a fallback, e.g. `font-family: "Times New Roman", sans-serif;`
+If a browser cannot find or does not support the first font in a list, it will use the next one, then the next one and so on until it finds a supported and valid font.
+This is why it's best practice to include a list of values for this property, starting with the font you want to be used most and ending with a generic font family as a fallback, e.g. `font-family: "Times New Roman", sans-serif;`

 `font-size` will, as the property name suggests, set the size of the font.
-When giving a value to this property, the value should not contain any whitespace, e.g. `font-size: 22px`.
+When giving a value to this property, the value should not contain any whitespace, e.g. `font-size: 22px` has no space between "22" and "px".

 `font-weight` affects the boldness of text, assuming the font supports the specified weight.
-This value can be a keyword, e.g. `font-weight: bold`, or a number between 1 and 1000, e.g. `font-weight: 700`.
-Usually the numeric values will be in increments of 100, so the actual range will most likely be between 100 and 900.
+This value can be a keyword, e.g. `font-weight: bold`, or a number between 1 and 1000, e.g. `font-weight: 700` (the equivalent of `bold`).
+Usually the numeric values will be in increments of 100 up to 900, though this will depend on the font.

 `text-align` will align text horizontally within an element, and you can use the common keywords you've most likely come across in word processors as the value for this property, e.g. `text-align: center`.